-- A dash of liquid aminos give the dressing for this salad umami flavors to balance the sweet-hot-tart flavors of sugar, chilies, and lime juice.
+- A dash of liquid aminos give the dressing for this salad umami flavors to balance the sweet-hot-tart flavors of sugar, chiles, and lime juice.

 Notes: You can use store-bought fried shallots in place of frying them yourself.
 Use 1/4 cup packaged fried shallots for this recipe.
 Yuba is the skin that forms on top of a vat of soy milk when tofu is prepared.
 It can be found in the refrigerated section of Asian markets or a well-stocked supermarket.
 If unavailable, substitute with extra-firm tofu, drained, dried on paper towels, and cut into thin strips.
 For a non-vegan version, substitute soy sauce and Maggi seasoning with 2 tablespoons of Asian fish sauce.

-- 2 to 3 Thai bird chilies, roughly chopped
+2 to 3 Thai bird chiles, roughly chopped

 Line a large plate or rimmed baking sheet with 4 layers of paper towels.
 Set a fine mesh strainer over a large heat-proof bowl or medium saucepan.
 Combine shallots and oil in a wok or medium saucepan.
 Place over high heat and cook, stirring frequently, until shallots begin to bubble.
 Continue cooking, stirring constantly as the shallots fry to ensure even cooking.
 When shallots are light golden brown, transfer to strainer and drain.
 (Shallots will continue cooking for a brief period after draining, so do not allow them to get too dark).
 Immediately transfer to paper towel-lined tray and season with salt.
 Allow shallots to drain, then carefully lift the top layer of paper towels and roll shallots onto second layer, blotting gently with the first.
 Repeat, until shallots are on the last layer of paper towels and mostly grease-free.
 Set aside.